Health Insurance Frauds in India

 • Q3.
 What happens if you do not claim health insurance?

-Ans: If you do not claim your health insurance during the policy period, you will not lose your coverage.
-In fact, most insurers reward you with a No Claim Bonus (NCB) for not making a claim.
-This bonus might increase your sum insured or provide a discount on the health insurance premium at the time of policy renewal.
+Ans: If you do not claim your health insurance policy during the policy period, your insurer will reward you with a No Claim Bonus (NCB) or a cumulative bonus.
+While a cumulative bonus increases your sum insured without hiking the premium, NCB provides a discount on the health insurance premium at the time of policy renewal.

 Search